sdiehl/stephendiehl.com/posts/production.md

 avoidable with some care.
 Deriving instances of Read/Show/Data/Generic for largely recursive ADTs can sometimes lead to quadratic memory behavior when the nesting gets deep.
-The somewhat ugly hack to speed up compile time here is to run ``ghc -ddump-splices Module.hs`` and then manually insert the resulting code instead of deriving it everytime.
+The somewhat ugly hack to speed up compile time here is to run ``ghc -ddump-deriv Module.hs`` and then manually insert the resulting code instead of deriving it everytime.
 Not a great solution, but I've seen it drastically improve compilation footprint and time.
 Also be tactical with uses of ``INLINE`` and ``SPECIALIZE`` as inlining at many call sites has a